My name is Laken Godart. I am blind. Also, I’m trapped in another world where reality seems to conform to the rules of some kind of game.

 On a hunch, Ryoka pulled out her bag of holding, the one Teriarch had given her.

 “This one holds a bit more than twenty pounds.
-I’d say fifty five is the upper limit.
+I fit a bunch of chairs in it one time.
+I haven’t found the upper limit.
 Mind telling me how good this one is?”

 “Hah.
 This is…this…”